Mykolas Ruzgys: Life in France and creation of a second family

 After the World War II, Ruzgys settled in liberated France.
 While being in France, Ruzgys was appointed as head coach of the France men's national basketball team (1946–1947), created another family with an educated Frenchwoman, Andrée Maloigne, who later gave birth to his four children, and lived in France capital city Paris, where he fell in love with the French culture.
 Ruzgys never married Andrée, however his children with Andrée initially bore a surname "Ruzgis".
 He lectured at INSEP.
 While being the head coach of the France men's national basketball team during EuroBasket 1947 in Prague, Ruzgys had a chance to meet with the 1947 Soviet Union men's national basketball team which included four Lithuanians (Kazys Petkevičius, Stepas Butautas, Vytautas Kulakauskas and Justinas Lagunavičius), who led the Soviet squad to a first EuroBasket title.
-In an 1968 interview to the Voice of America Ruzgys said that "Russia has adopted Lithuanian techniques and tactics.
+In a 1968 interview to the Voice of America Ruzgys said that "Russia has adopted Lithuanian techniques and tactics.
 The last time I saw them was when I was in Prague with the French team.
 I wanted to cry with joy, because there were four Lithuanians in the team, and one was the captain of their national team.
 I spoke to Lithuanian players several times, but for understandable reasons, we couldn't communicate any longer" The Ruzgys' coached French squad finished in a disappointing fifth place in EuroBasket 1947 and Ruzgys was replaced by Robert Busnel in the French squad (he became a player-coach), thus Ruzgys departed to Monaco.